mohanadHamed/boss-strike-unity/README.md

 # boss-strike-unity

 **Boss Strike** is a 3D local co-op action game built in Unity.
-Up to two players team up to battle a powerful boss that uses multiple attack patterns like fire flame, rocket strikes, and aerial dives.
+Two-player team up to battle a powerful boss that uses multiple attack patterns like fire flame, rocket strikes, and eagle strikes.

 ## 🔥 Game Features